 Required minimum distributions (RMDs).
-An IRA (other than a Roth IRA) owner/participant must begin taking distributions for each calendar year beginning with the calendar year in which the participant attains age 701⁄2.
-The distribution for the 701⁄2 year must be made no later than April 1 of the following calendar year; RMDs for any other year must be made no later than December 31 of the year.
+An IRA (other than a Roth IRA) owner/participant must begin taking distributions for each calendar year beginning with the calendar year in which the participant attains age $70^{1}/{2}$.
+The distribution for the $70^{1}/{2}$ year must be made no later than April 1 of the following calendar year; RMDs for any other year must be made no later than December 31 of the year.
+See Regulations section 1.401(a)(9)-6 for RMDs from annuity contracts.
+Note.
+A qualified charitable distribution is counted for purposes of the RMD requirements under sections 408(a)(6), 408(b)(3), and 408A(c)(5).